dusanrsc/TKinter_Pyano/README.md

-# Quick tiny app in Python's Graphical User Interface standard library called Tkinter to demonstrate knowledge."# Tkinter_Pyano"
+# Quick tiny application software in python's graphical user interface standard library called tkinter to demonstrate knowledge.
+# With a few more lines of code, especially adding the real note sounds, you can make this app functional.